neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/NameService/Register.md

     }
 }
 ```
-After running this program, you can get the response `Transaction 0xf3cfdda662afe98696171893b9f03855bf66e6e85a67cc93936f51f099a4ace0 is broadcasted!`， which means the success of the transaction.
+After running this program, you can get the response `Transaction 0xf3cfdda662afe98696171893b9f03855bf66e6e85a67cc93936f51f099a4ace0 is broadcasted!`, which means the success of the transaction.

 [Back](../NameService.md)